IntelEdisonDemoDay/iotkit-comm-js/README.md

  #### Notes:

-* API documentation in under the "Modules" and "Classes" section on the right
+* API documentation is under the "Modules" and "Classes" section on the right
 * Sample apps are documented and should be a great way to start for this release
 * {@tutorial cloud} support is in its infancy and maybe unstable.
 * Tutorials and high-level documentation is incomplete, but coming soon